JanHalozan/SFCardStackViewController/README.md

 # SFCardStackViewController
-A way for presenting view controller inside neat little cards.
+A way for presenting view controllers inside neat little cards.

 ##How it works

 Below there is a demo of `SFCardStackViewController` in action.
 It still needs some polish but for now it gets the job done.
+Stay tuned.

 ![image](http://i.imgur.com/hE6nD5s.gif)